xanderhnasko/superclaude/README.md

 cd your-project
 super-cc init

+# Optionally, see a full list of the new commands/workflows
+super-cc help

-# Open a fresh Claude Code chat and start, ex:
+# Open a fresh Claude Code chat and start cranking, ex:
 /tdd "implement a user auth system"
 ```